 To use the speech diagnostics for troubleshooting poor recognition, you will need to be able to reproduce the speech – and the background noise as well, if that is a factor.
 You may want to create a recording of the user speaking the phrase several times, and then play the recording back while the speech diagnostics are open.

-If a quick calibration doesn't fix the problems, then try the speech diagnostic tools.
 Start by adjusting the absolute threshold or confidence level to see if you get better results.
 If changing these settings improves results, you can use a script to set them automatically.
 For more information about using scripting to change Speakeasy settings, see the Voice APIs in the Velocity Scripting Guide.

 If there is a term that Speakeasy consistently fails to recognize, or it consistently returns the wrong result, consider changing the term in the grammar file to make it more distinct.
 To make terms more distinct, you can: